Educorreia932/FEUP-LTW/README.md

 ### Password

-Minimum eight characters, at least one uppercase letter, one lowercase letter and one number.
+Minimum eight characters, at least one special character, one lowercase/uppercase letter and one number.

 ```
 ltw2020! ✔️